JD's Midlife Tools For Living Practices, LLC

 Photo by Madison Inouye: Pexels

 It’s not always easy or simple to figure out how to take good care of myself.
+Self-care is complex and can seem like a selfish thing to do.

-Self care is nourishment for our spirit.
+Self-care is nourishment for our spirit.

 Taking good care of me isn’t about being selfish it’s about having compassion and knowing that life will be richer when I am filled up once again.
-It involves pausing to really consider what it is that I need and courageously giving myself the permission to do it.
+I get depleted.
+We all do.
+Self-care is a valid need to recognize and to honor.

 Photo by Andre Furtado: Pexels